eidsvold/1Z0-819-notes/README.md

 * An implementation class can define a field with the same name as a field in the interface it's implementing: doing so just **hides** the field in the interface.
 * Overloading methods doesn't need to have a less restrictive access modifier; overriding methods does.
 * An interface field is a constant, meaning it cannot be changed in an implementation class (ref. _final_ by default).
+* A method in an interface is abstract by default, hence we don't need to add the _abstract_ keyword.
+However, it's still valid if we do.

 ### 11. Handling Exceptions